How to Leverage Influencer Marketing For SaaS Products: Complete Guide

 You can also choose to create your content and have the influencer share it with their audience.
 If you choose to do this, ensure your content will resonate with your influencer’s follower base.

-Monitoring Campaign Results
+Step 3: Monitor Campaign Results

 Monitoring the results of your SaaS influencer marketing campaigns means you had already set clearly defined KPIs in the planning stage.
 So, this is where you find out if your campaign was productive.
-Typically, some important performance indicators you’d want to track include website traffic, brand mentions, engagement rate, and conversions.
+Typically, some important performance indicators you’d want to track include website traffic, brand mentions, engagement rate, and maybe conversions.

 The KPIs you set and the metrics you track should be relevant to your campaign goal.
 For example, if your campaign goal is to boost sales, giving influencers unique links/codes (affiliate marketing style) can help track performance.